⚠️ WARNING: 7-OH & KRATOM

 - Dependence and withdrawal symptoms

-Important: Many modern products are significantly stronger than natural kratom leaves and may behave more like opioids than supplements.
+Important: Many modern products behave more like opioids than supplements.

 Kratom vs. 7-OH: What’s the Difference?

-- Enhanced extracts: Frequently contain artificially elevated 7-OH levels
+- Enhanced extracts: Often contain elevated 7-OH levels

 Where Is 7-OH Found?